 Café de Sluyswacht

-Café de Sluyswacht is in the historical Sluyswachterhuisje (lockhouse): an adorably wonky little house dating from 1695 in the Jodenbreestraat.
-Once upon a time this was the lockmaster’s house, which later became a hardware shop, and for the last twenty years it has been a café.
-As you’d expect, inside there is an old stone floor, wooden benches and wooden panelling, a ceiling with beams and shuttered windows.
-Historical Amsterdam in full glory.
+Café de Sluyswacht is in the historic Sluyswachterhuisje (little lockhouse): an adorably wonky building dating on Jodenbreestraat dating back to 1695.
+Once upon a time, it was the lockmaster’s house.
+Later, it became a hardware shop, and for the last twenty years, it has been a café.
+As you’d expect, inside there is the original stone floor, wooden benches and panelling, a ceiling with beams and shuttered windows.
+This really is a taste of age-old Amsterdam.

-By day and from the outside, Café Nol looks just like another brown café in the Jordaan– a neighbourhood with many bars and cafes to choose from.
+By day, Café Nol looks just like another brown café in the Jordaan– a neighbourhood with many bars and cafes to choose from.
 But as the sun drops, Nol comes to life in all its neon-lit glory.
-Indoors its mirrored walls, chandeliers, and swathes of red carpet and curtains attracts a mixed crowd of older patrons who grew up in the neighbourhood, and youngsters, all sharing a passion for the sing-a-long Amsterdam folk songs that echo out onto the street.
+Indoors, the mirrored walls, chandeliers, swathes of red carpet and garish curtains attract a mixed crowd of older patrons who grew up in the neighbourhood, and youngsters, all sharing a passion for the sing-a-long Amsterdam folk songs that echo out onto the street.

 De Drie Fleschjes

-Bootz distiller established De Drie Fleschjes around 1650 at the base of the Nieuwe Kerk, making it the oldest tasting house.
+Bootz distiller established De Drie Fleschjes at the base of the Nieuwe Kerk in around 1650, making it the oldest tasting room in the city.
 A wall of casks showcases signature blends; the display of flagons (little bottles) with portraits of Amsterdam’s mayors is worth a peek.
-Sip a jenever, or go for one of the 35 different liqueurs.
-With your I amsterdam City Card, you will get a free shot of Dutch gin (jenever) at the oldest tasting room of Amsterdam.
+Slurp jenever from a tulip-shaped glass, or go for one of the 35 different liqueurs and brandies.
+What’s more, is that with an I amsterdam City Card, you can get a free shot of jenever.

-This traditional Dutch pub on the Herengracht is the place to get acquainted with local tipples.
+This traditional Dutch pub on the Herengracht is the place to get acquainted with home-brewed tipples.
 Serving only Dutch beers from more than 50 breweries in the Netherlands plus more than 100 bottled beers, the pub is the ideal place to learn all about local beer.
-If you wish to taste your way around the Netherlands in one sitting then the basement tasting room or ‘proeflokaal’ is the perfect place, hosting beer tasting events for groups of up to 32 people.
+If you wish to taste your way around the Netherlands in one sitting then the basement proeflokaal (tasting room) is the perfect place and regularly hosts beer tasting events for groups.

 Café Chris opened its doors in 1624 as a beer house, and as such is the oldest café in the Jordaan.
-Locals pop in for a game of billiards or a 'Kopstoot' aan de bar.
+Locals pop in for a game of billiards or a kopstootje aan de bar (that’s a jenever slurped hands-free at the bar with a beer on the side).
 The story goes that builders working on the nearby Westertoren came to collect their pay in the café.
 Unique to the interior: lack of space meant the toilet cistern was placed outside of the toilet area.

-For those who fancy Belgian beer in a friendly atmosphere must go to café De Oranjerie.
-This ‘brown’ café in a side street of the Haarlemmerdijk has specialty beers that people, everyone from old men to trendy students, come from far and wide to seek out.
-The room is full of art deco details, has a high ceiling and a wall covered in theatre posters.
-There is a corner for Scrabble and other board games for some good old-fashioned Dutch sociability.
+Anyone who fancies Belgian beer in a friendly atmosphere needs to check out Café De Oranjerie.
+This brown café in a side street off the Haarlemmerdijk serves speciality beers that everyone from old men to trendy students come from far and wide to seek out.
+The interior space is full of art deco details, has a high ceiling and a wall covered in theatre posters.
+You’ll also find a corner for Scrabble and other board games for some good old-fashioned Dutch sociability.

-Café Kuijper is a neighbourhood standard that locals can’t get enough of; it's both a pleasant place for lunch in the afternoon and drinks in the evening, When searching for something to do on an otherwise subdued Tuesday evening, head over to Kuijper to join in on a lively pub quiz – if you win, they’ll pick up your tab.
+Café Kuijper is a neighbourhood standard that locals can’t get enough of.
+It's both a pleasant place for lunch in the afternoon and drinks in the evening.
+If you’re searching for something to do on an otherwise subdued Tuesday evening, head over to Kuijper to join in with their lively pub quiz – if you win, they’ll pick up your tab.